Can I beat the market with my investing in 2021?

-- Automating money to be sent to my currency exchange (IR), broker (SelfWealth) and Raiz (custom portfolio) on a regular basis
+- Automated money to be sent to my currency exchange (IR), broker (SelfWealth) and Raiz (custom portfolio) on a regular basis

 - Set an auto transfers to buy currency on a weekly basis until I’m happy with the balance in there

-- Invest in Bitcoin, gold, Ethereum on a rotational basis
+- Invest in Bitcoin, gold, Ethereum on an alternating basis

-- Continue to regularly add infrequently earner money (tax return) if possible to larger pool of passive investments (existing ETFs) that are in RAIZ
+- Continue to regularly add infrequently earned money (like from the tax return) if possible to larger pool of passive investments (existing ETFs) that are in RAIZ

 That’s it for now.